 EdTA creates its Online Theatre Education Community which grows to include over 7,000 members engaging in daily discussions and sharing best practices.

 EdTA launches JumpStart Theatre, a program designed to build sustainable musical theatre programs in underserved middle schools where there currently are none.

 On November 12, 2017,EdTA announced the establishment of the Educational Theatre Foundation, which has been formed as the fundraising arm of EdTA, to provide financial support to enhance theatre education and to expand access to school theatre programs for every student.

-The organization has over 5,500 professional members and over 125,000 active Thespians in more than 47,500 affiliated high schools and middle schools.
+The organization has over 5,000 affiliated high schools and middle schools and over 135,000 active Thespians.
 As of 2018 a total of 2.3 million Thespians have been inducted.